Siorac-de-Ribérac

 Siorac-de-Ribérac (/fr/, literally Siorac of Ribérac; Sieurac de Rabairac) is a commune in the Dordogne department in the Nouvelle-Aquitaine region of southwestern France.

 Geography

 The commune of Siorac-de-Ribérac lies in the forest of the Double, in the west of the Dordogne department.
 It is bounded on its south side for about 4 km by the Rizonne stream, which separates it from the neighbouring communes of Saint-André-de-Double and Saint-Vincent-de-Connezac.

 The soil is composed in part of Eocene and Oligocene sands, clays and gravels, and in part of chalk of the Campanian period.

-The commune's lowest point, at 73 m, is to the south-west where the Rizonne leaves the commune for Vanxains and La Jemaye.
-The highest point, at 195 m, is to the north-east, at The Temple, at the boundary with Saint-Martin-de-Ribérac.
+The commune's lowest point, at 73 m, is to the southwest, where the Rizonne leaves the commune for Vanxains and La Jemaye.
+The highest point, at 195 m, is to the northeast, at The Temple, at the boundary with Saint-Martin-de-Ribérac.